 Anyone who has ever purchased a home before will tell you that the process is rarely straightforward.
 An enormous amount of paperwork is required, as well as inspections, appraisals, insurance, etc. It is the responsibility of the buyer to ensure that the property does not have any structural defects, and that it is safe to inhabit.
 Likewise, your lender will require proof that the property they are lending you money to buy, is actually worth the purchase price.
 There are many points within the home buying process where something in the deal can go awry; it is the job of your real estate agent and mortgage lender to help you navigate each step successfully.
 If the home buyer is well informed and has done their research, they will be less likely to panic if and when a small problem comes up, and will know how to address any issues in a timely manner.

 Contact me today to speak with a Dayton real estate agent.
-I also service Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.